powersimmani/AISS2023/readme.md

 [AISS2023-Homework](https://github.com/powersimmani/AISS2023-Homework)

 The material learned will be validated through a quiz after the Week 1 orientation.
-The quiz consists of 60 questions that test both theory and application, and 80 questions that require definitions of terms.
+The quiz consists of 60 questions that test both theory and application and 80 questions that require definitions of terms.
 All participants passed with scores of at least 70.

 The Advanced group students prepared and graded the lectures and quiz questions for Weeks 1-2.